kubernetes-sigs/gateway-api/geps/gep-2659/index.md

 GEPs:
 - `Obsoletes` and its backreference `ObsoletedBy` - when a GEP is made obsolete by another GEP, and has its functionality completely replaced.
-- `Updates` and its backreference `UpdatedBy` - when a GEP has additional details or implementation added in another GEP.
+- `Extends` and its backreference `ExtendedBy` - when a GEP has additional details or implementation added in another GEP.
 - `SeeAlso` - when a GEP is relevant to another GEP, but is not affected in any other defined way.